Xilinx/PYNQ/docs/source/overlay_design_methodology/overlay_design.rst

    write_bd_tcl

 The Tcl filename should match the .bit filename.
-E.g. my_overlay.bit and my_overlay.tcl
+For example, `my_overlay.bit` and `my_overlay.tcl`.

 The Tcl is parsed when the overlay is instantiated and downloaded.